awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-configure-web-server.md

 Update your web server software's configuration to use the HTTPS certificate and corresponding fake PEM private key that you created in the [previous step](ssl-offload-import-or-generate-private-key-and-certificate.md)\.
 This will finish setting up your Linux web server software for SSL/TLS offload with AWS CloudHSM\.

-To update your web server configuration, complete the steps in one of the following procedures\.
+To update your web server configuration, complete the steps from one of the following procedures\.
 Choose the procedure that corresponds to your web server software\.
 + [Update the configuration for NGINX](#update-web-server-config-nginx)
 + [Update the configuration for Apache HTTP Server](#update-web-server-config-apache)<a name="update-web-server-config-nginx"></a>